bruceqin133/TestFramework/README.md

 - The structure for testing data still need to be optimized.
 The websocket request and http request could be separated.
 - Some functions such as that 2nd API input will depend on the response of the 1st API are currently not supported for test data module.
 - User can only get and return the last webSocket API during the time expiration.

+_(Note: Please reset or close proxy settings in pom.xml if needed.)_